Hey, can I point something out real quick here, folks?

 The next step could be to use real-time information as the basis for centralizing the calculation and deduction of tax, said the HMRC, Her Majesty's Revenue and Customs, in a July discussion paper.

-Her Majesty's revenue and customs described the plan as radical, as it would be a huge change in the current system that has been largely unchanged for 66 years.
+Her Majesty's Revenue and Customs described the plan as radical, as it would be a huge change of the current system that has been largely unchanged for 66 years.

 The government will determine what you owe, and that's it.

-And then you'll end up the government will wire transfer you every week or every two weeks, every month, whatever, uh your your net pay.
+And then you'll end up, the government will wire transfer you every week or every two weeks, every month, whatever, your net pay, and you're home free.

 The government will not make any miscalculations.